Early innovator Finke relishing World Cup challenge

 CAPE TOWN Volker Finke was one of the first Bundesliga coaches to use African players on a regular basis in his Freiburg team and now, in the twilight of his career, he finds himself World Cup-bound with Cameroon.

-The 66-year-old was appointed coach last June and the team have won just three of 10 matches.
+The 66-year-old was appointed coach last June and the team have won just two of seven matches.

-It has been a difficult tenure marked by resistance to his appointment and mounting discontent after a 5-1 loss to Portugal in a friendly in March, although a 2-2 draw with Germany last Sunday came as a confidence boost.
+It has been a difficult tenure marked by resistance to his appointment and mounting discontent after a 5-1 loss to Portugal in a friendly in March.

 But that is nothing compared to what is coming up with group phase matches against hosts Brazil, Croatia and Mexico in June.